etm/daemonite/README.md

 ## Introduction

 Deamonite is just syntactic sugar around Process.daemon and argparse, which are part of standard ruby.
-An it only works on Linux because it runs 'ps ax'.
-I know, thats clumsy and doesn't run on windows.
+And it gives you a simple loop.
+And it only works on *nix because it runs 'ps ax' (that rhymes).
+I know, thats clumsy and I'm a lazy git.
 Please contribute a better solution if you have to.

 ## Usage